 Other examinations such as ultrasound, x-ray, magnetic resonance imaging (MRI) or computed tomography (CT) scans may be needed if the cancer has spread to deeper layers of tissue.
 Keyhole surgery is often performed too, to remove lymph nodes in the abdomen (lower belly).
 The results of these examinations can be used to determine how advanced the cancer is.

 Screening allows abnormal (precancerous) tissue to be discovered and removed before it can develop into cervical cancer.
 The screening test involves doing a “smear test” (or “Pap test”) to get a sample of cells which are then examined.
-Statutory health insurers in Germany cover the costs of this test once a year in women aged 20 and above.
+Statutory health insurers in Germany cover the costs of this test in women aged 20 and above.
 Since these regular screening tests were introduced in the 1970s, there has been quite a big drop in the number of women who develop cervical cancer.